-When the new retirement system was launched in 1981 there were 12 pension management firms.
-By 1995 the total number had increased to 21 ALPS.
-In spite of relatively free entry, the industry has a non trivial degree of concentration.
-In 1990-94, for example, 68% of all workers were affiliated to the three largest ALPS.
+When the new retirement system was launched in 1981, there were twelve pension management firms.
+By 1995, the total number had increased to twenty-one AFPs.
+In spite of relatively free entry, the industry has a nontrivial degree of concentration.
+In 1990-94, for example, 68 percent of all workers were affiliated to the three largest AFPs.
 The degree of concentration has declined considerably, however.
-According to a World Bank study, the Herfindahl concentration index fell from 2200 in 1981 to 1260 in 1994 (Vittas, 1995).
+According to a World Bank study, the Herfindahl concentration index fell from 2,200 in 1981 to 1,260 in 1994 (Vittas 1995).

-During the first fifteen years of operation of the new system, ALPS have been, on average, highly profitable.
-Their average (real ) return on equity has averaged 16.6% over a decade and a half, and peaked in 1989-91 when it exceeded 35% per year.
-This high return, however, hides significant differences across ALPS.
-For example, in 1994, 11 out of 21 ALPS incurred in losses, which in some cases bordered 50% of equity.
+During the first fifteen years of operation of the new system, AFPs have been, on average, highly profitable.
+Their average (real) return on equity has averaged 16.6 percent over a decade and a half, peaking in 1989-91, when it exceeded 35 percent per year.
+This high return, however, hides significant differences across AFPs.
+For example, in 1994, eleven of twenty-one AFPs incurred losses that in some cases bordered 50 percent of equity (see Margozzini Cahis 1995; and Vittas 1995).

-IV.4 Government Guarantees
+1.3.4 Government Guarantees

 Although the Chilean system is based on individually capitalized accounts managed by private firms, the government retains an important role that goes well beyond regulating and supervising the system.
 First, the government guarantees a minimum pension to poorer participants in the system.
-Those individuals that have contributed to the system for at least 20 years, and whose accumulated funds cannot cover a minimum pension, receive from the state a transfer that raises their pension to that minimum.
+Those individuals who have contributed to the system for at least twenty years, and whose accumulated funds cannot cover a minimum pension, receive from the state a transfer that raises their pension to that minimum.